uv800/om-threat-console/README.md

 ```
 ---

+---

 ## 📄 Copyright & Disclaimer

-© 2026 Urvish Atul Bhatti.
-All Rights Reserved.
+**© 2026 Urvish Atul Bhatti.
+All Rights Reserved.**

 OM // Unified Threat Intelligence Console is an independent personal project created for learning, research, and portfolio purposes.

-This project was developed entirely outside of my employment and does not contain proprietary code, confidential information, or intellectual property from any employer.
+This project was developed entirely outside of my employment and does not contain proprietary code, confidential information, trade secrets, or intellectual property belonging to any employer.

 The application uses simulated/demo data and is intended solely to demonstrate cybersecurity, OT/ICS, threat intelligence, and AI-assisted workflow concepts.

-© 2026 Urvish Atul Bhatti.
-All Rights Reserved.
-Unauthorized commercial use or redistribution without prior written permission is prohibited.
+This repository is provided for educational and portfolio purposes only.
+Unauthorized commercial use, redistribution, or reproduction of this work without prior written permission is prohibited.